gavins13/perception/ISSUES.md

 Issue #1.1: __variables__ and __losses__ are returned in the call but is it better to set them as properties in the object i.e. within __active_vars__?

+Issue #1.2: What is the purpose of having epoch control in execution.py as well as in dataset.py?
+This redundancy needs fixing.
+Preferably keep epoch management in execution.py rather than dataset.py (which would use the TF Dataset API and method .repeat() - do not advise this method)

 Issue #2.1: Conversion from dynamic graph to static graph.
 Achieved using the following code from https://stackoverflow.com/questions/55149026/tensorflow-2-0-do-you-need-a-tf-function-decorator-on-top-of-each-function:
 TL;DR: Decorate the training loop with the tf.function decorator and formulate the training loop as a function that can be decorated